awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 .NOTES
     PREREQUISITES:
     1) AWS Tools for PowerShell from http://console.aws.amazon.com/powershell/
-    2) Credentials and region stored in session using Initialize-AWSDefault.
+    2) Credentials and AWS Region stored in session using Initialize-AWSDefault.
     For more info see, http://docs.aws.amazon.com/powershell/latest/userguide//specifying-your-aws-credentials.html

 .EXAMPLE